MaKaragianni/finalCapstone/README.md

 <b>Installation</b> <br>
 To install "finance_calculators.py" locally, follow these steps:
 - Ensure you have Python installed on your machine. "finance_calculators.py" requires Python 3.6 or higher.
-- Clone the finalCapstone repository from GitHub: git clone https://github.com/MaKaragianni/finalCapstone.git
+- Clone the finalCapstone repository from GitHub:<br> git clone https://github.com/MaKaragianni/finalCapstone.git
 - Navigate to the cloned repository: cd finalCapstone